DrafaKiller/FlowPlugin-ts/README.md

 - Easy to use
 - Type-safe API with type definitions
 - Append items to the final result
-- Reply to custom actions
+- Reply to item clicks with custom actions
-- Asynchronous actions
+- Asynchronous support

 ## Usage